-This is the first in a series of videos teaching a machine applique technique that I use for all my applique quilts.
+This is the first in a series of videos teaching a machine applique technique that I used to use for all my applique quilts.
 In previous videos I showed you how to applique with fusible adhesive and how to do needle-turn applique.
 This technique is kind of the best of both worlds.
 It’s almost as fast as using fusible, but without the stiffness and sometimes clunky outline.
 It’s similar in look to needle-turn, but not as slow.
 It’s a great technique for snuggly quilts that you want to wash and dry in the machine without a lot of fuss.

 So – in this video I’m using the technique on a specific pattern (the Peekaboo Bear Quilt) but you can use it on any convex curves.
 Those are curves that bow out, like the edge of a circle or oval.
 In future videos I’ll expand on the info here – showing you how to handle inner points, concave curves, outer points, and more.